hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 Run a Corda driver as follows:
 - Navigate to the `core/drivers/corda-driver` folder.
-- Run the following, to start corda driver for `Corda_Network`:
+- Run the following to start Corda driver for `Corda_Network`:
   ```bash
   ./build/install/corda-driver/bin/corda-driver
   ```